brendanhasz/probflow/docs/index.rst

 Contributing
 ------------

 `Pull requests <https://github.com/brendanhasz/probflow/pulls>`_ are totally welcome!
-Any contribution would be appreciated, from things as minor as pointing out typos to things as major as writing new layers and distributions.
+Any contribution would be appreciated, from things as minor as pointing out typos to things as major as writing new applications and distributions.

 Why the name, ProbFlow?
 -----------------------

-Because it's a package for probabilistic modeling, and it was originally built on TensorFlow.  ¯\\_(ツ)_/¯
+Because it's a package for probabilistic modeling, and it was built on TensorFlow.  ¯\\_(ツ)_/¯